Urban Decay Face Bond Waterproof Foundation Review

 What it is

-Face Bond is a self-setting waterproof foundation with built-in spherical setting powders.
-Urban Decay positions it as a one-drop, triple-power formula that offers medium buildable coverage, a natural matte finish, and skincare-style benefits.
+Face Bond is a self-setting waterproof foundation formulated with oil-controlling powders.
+Urban Decay positions it as an all-in-one base that delivers medium, buildable coverage, a natural matte finish, and skincare-inspired benefits.

 Key claims

-• 3% niacinamide for improved texture feel after four weeks.
+• 3% niacinamide to help skin feel smoother after four weeks (per brand claims).

 Shade range and undertones